-This case is little bit difficult since no empty resource is available for any D2D pairs which mean the only way to communicate is to use the reuse mode.
+This case is a little difficult since no empty resource is available for any D2D pairs which means the only way to communicate is to use the reuse mode.

 Proposed Schemes and Algorithms

 To maximize the overall system throughput while guarantee the SINR for both cellular users, and D2D pairs links, we need to solve the optimization problem in (4.17) and find the optimal solution, we will consider the base problem considered in [23].
 We proposed a low-complexity, dynamic algorithm that reuse the uplink and downlink channels of a cellular user unlike the approach discussed in [23], which reused only the uplink.